 The above rules are minimum standards to be followed by all co-curricular participants of Osmond Community Schools.

-This co-curricular policy includes but is not limited to the following activities: annual staff, band, boys' and girls' basketball, cheerleading, football, all plays and musicals, speech activities, student council, vocal and instrumental music, volleyball, wrestling, boys' and girls' track, golf, class officers, FCLA, FFA, and FBLA.
+Co-curricular activities include but are not limited to the following: annual staff, band, boys' and girls' basketball, cheerleading, football, all plays and musicals, speech activities, student council, vocal and instrumental music, volleyball, wrestling, boys' and girls' track, golf, class officers, FCCLA, FFA, and FBLA.